 A summary of where to lock your bike in the street:

-- don't lock your bike outside places you'll clearly be for a long time
+- Don't lock your bike outside places that it’s obvious you’ll be at for a long time

 How should I lock my bike in the street?

-Always lock your frame to the immovable object.
+Always make sure that you’ve locked your frame to the immovable object.
 If you only secure your bike through the wheel, a thief will simply remove your wheel and walk off with the rest of the bike.

 Tip 2: Keep your lock off the ground